-Built in 1970, by the Marinette Marine Corporation of Marinette, Wisconsin (hull #YTB 792) as the YTB 792 (Antigo) for the United States Navy.
+Built in 1970, by the Marinette Marine Corporation of Marinette, Wisconsin (hull #YTB 792) as the YTB-792 (Antigo) for the United States Navy.

-Her keel was laid down on the 27th of September 1966, she was launched on the 18th of April 1967 and she was delivered to the Navy on July 10th 1967.
+Her keel was laid down on September 27th, 1966.
+She was launched on April 18th, 1967.
+And, the tug was delivered to the United States Navy on July 10th, 1967.

-She was acquired by McAllister Towing and Transportation, of New York, New York.
+In 2000, the tug was acquired by McAllister Towing and Transportation, of New York, New York.
 Where she was renamed as the Donal G. McAllister.

 The tug has a capacity of 22,900 gallons of fuel oil, 710 gallons of lube oil and 1,240 gallons of potable water.

 She is outfitted with a Goulds 6-71 fire pump capable of producing 2,000 Gallons Per Minute.
 Married with two fire monitors rated for a 1,500 Gallon Per Minute foam capacity.

 Her deck gear consists of a JonRie InterTech 200 series bow winch.
 Outfitted with 450(ft) of 7(in) Neutron rope.